wildonion/payma/README.md

   <b>🚧 Payma was an idea about creating smart banking solutions to make a secure connections between two parties 🚧</b>
 </p>

-payma is a WASM based virtual smart contract supports web3 crypto based `secp256k1` wallet on top of polygon chain to build trust with coworkers.
-It can also be used and injected as a `.wasm` file into `js` projects.

 ## 🤝🏻 How it works

 > note that the transfer process must be called by the payma authority itself.